msbragi/jdbmig/README.md

 	]
 }

-For each table in tables array, jdbmig create a json file. example json for artists table (artists.json):
+For each table in tables array, jdbmig create a json file.
+Example json file for exported artists table (artists.json):
 {
   "name" : "artists",
   "fields" : [ {